Chip War

-Chip War: The Fight for the World’s Most Critical Technology is a 2022 nonfiction book by Chris Miller, an economic historian and nonresident senior fellow at the conservative think tank American Enterprise Institute, as well as professor at Tufts University's Fletcher School of Law and Diplomacy.
-It chronicles the transformation of the semiconductor into an essential component of contemporary life.
-Miller describes in detail some of the geopolitical battles.
-The book received the 2022 Financial Times Business Book of the Year award.
+Chip War: The Fight for the World's Most Critical Technology is a 2022 nonfiction book by Chris Miller, an economic historian and nonresident senior fellow at the conservative think tank American Enterprise Institute, as well as professor at Tufts University's Fletcher School of Law and Diplomacy.
+It chronicles the transformation of the semiconductor into an essential component of contemporary life.'
+Miller describes in detail some of the geopolitical battles.'
+Chip War outlines the structure and history of the semiconductor sector, providing helpful background for readers without prior knowledge.
+The book was widely well received and praised by numerous notable reviewers.
+In addition to it being a New York Times Best Seller, the book received the 2022 Financial Times Business Book of the Year award, the Council on Foreign Relations Arthur Ross Book Award, and the Institute of Electrical and Electronics Engineers 2024 History Prize.